-The fair value of each option award is estimated on the date of grant using the Black-Scholes option pricing model that uses the assumptions noted in the following table, except for the expected term for non-employees as noted in the following paragraph.
-The Company uses historical data, as well as subsequent events occurring prior to the issuance of the financial statements, to estimate option exercises and employee terminations in order to estimate its forfeiture rate.
-The expected term of employee options granted under the 2014 Plan, all of which qualify as "plain vanilla" per SEC Staff Accounting Bulletin 107, is determined based on the simplified method due to the Company's limited operating history and is 6.25 years based on the average between the vesting period and the contractual life of the option.
-For non-employee options, the Company has elected to utilize the contractual term as the expected term.
-The risk-free rate is based on the yield of a U.S. Treasury security with a term consistent with that used to value the option.
+The fair value of each stock option award is estimated on the date of grant using the Black-Scholes stock option pricing model that uses the assumptions noted in the following table, except for the expected term for non-employees as noted in the following paragraph.
+The expected term of employee and non-employee director stock options granted under the 2014 Plan and 2024 Plan, all of which qualify as "plain vanilla" per SEC Staff Accounting Bulletin 107, is determined based on the simplified method due to the Company's limited operating history.
+The expected term is applied to the stock option grant group as a whole, as the Company does not expect substantially different exercise or post-vesting termination behavior among our employee population.
+For non-employee stock options, excluding directors, the Company has elected to utilize the contractual term as the expected term.
+The risk-free rate is based on the yield of a U.S. Treasury security with a term consistent with that used to value the stock option.
+The Company accounts for forfeitures as they occur.

-The weighted average assumptions used principally in determining the fair value of stock options granted were as follows:
+The weighted average assumptions used principally in determining the fair value of stock options granted to employees and non-employee directors were as follows:

-Year ended Dece Year ended December 31,
+Year ended Dece mber 31,

-2023 2022
+2024 2023

-Risk free interest rate 3.82% 1.99%
+Risk-free interest rate 4.23% 3.82%

 Expected dividend yield 0% 0%

-Expected term in years (employee options) 6.25 6.25
+Expected term in years 6.18 6.25

-Expected volatility 101.47% 98.08%
+Expected volatility 124.60% 101.47%

-Estimated forfeiture rate 15.63% 12.43%

-A summary of stock option activity for years ended December 31, 2023 and 2022 is presented below:
+A summary of stock option activity for years ended December 31, 2024 and 2023 is presented below: